LOAD CONTROL IRRIGATION SUMMARY

 Irrigation customers that have signed up for one of our Off-Peak irrigation options are assigned to one of several groups of irrigators.
 Each group can be individually controlled.
 This allows us to drop our demand for power in small increments until we reach a desired level of usage, leaving as many irrigation wells on as possible.

 If you have questions on our irrigation load management system and procedures, please give South Central PPD a call at 1-800-557-5254 or (402) 225-2351.

 LOAD CONTROL ACTIVATION

-A gray, square control switch is installed on each off-peak irrigation service.
+A black, rectangular control switch is installed on each off-peak irrigation service.
 This control switch is located either on the panel at the road or on the well motor control panel itself.
-Load Control to this service is activated by a signal we send over the power line to this control switch.
+Load Control to this service is activated by a signal we send over the mesh radio system to this control switch.

-Located on the front of the control switch are five (5) small lights in a row.
-The first three lights are red.
-If the middle light is lit, it means the well is presently under control and the motor contactor will not operate when you toggle the on/off switch.
+Located on the front of the control switch, under a window, are four (4) small lights.
+The green light indicates power to the unit.
+If the red light is lit, it means the well is presently under control and the motor contactor will not operate when you toggle the On/Off switch.

 If the red light is off, but the contactor still does not operate, the irrigator should check the fuses and the voltage on his side of the meter.
 If you find nothing wrong, and the contactor still does not operate, you should call us for service.

 Engineering Consulting Service is offered to irrigation customers to help them take advantage of the best irrigation rates.
 Consulting is only offered to customers with rate questions.

 Check out these links for more information: